-As one of the best pre-college programs in the region, EYSO reinforces the pedagogy of school directors and private teachers, while providing additional performance opportunities and ensemble experience.
-All students and parents are offered the opportunity for extensive pre-college counseling, assistance with college and scholarship applications and related endeavors.
-The orchestra is open to string, wind and percussion musicians from 9th-12th grade.
+The Emory Youth Symphony Orchestras (EYSO) program was founded in 2005 at Emory University in Atlanta, Georgia.
+As one of the finest pre-college programs in the region, EYSO provides comprehensive orchestral performance opportunities while supporting the pedagogy of school directors and private teachers.
+All students and parents are offered the opportunity for pre-college counseling, assistance with college and scholarship applications (including Common App and other recommendations), diverse masterclass and seminar offerings, and financial aid advice.

 SCHOOL MUSIC PARTICIPATION REQUIREMENT

-TUITION & SCHOLARSHIPS
+PARTICIPATION FEE & SCHOLARSHIPS

 ANNUAL CONCERTO COMPETITION